lzwjava/blog-source/notes/2025-07-06-sugar-health-risks-en.md

 ---
-title: "Sugar's Harmful Health Effects"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Sugar's Harmful Health Effects
 translated: false
-generated: true
 ---

 Excessive sugar consumption can have numerous detrimental effects on your health, contributing to a range of chronic diseases and overall well-being issues.
 Here's a breakdown of why sugar is considered bad for health: